gravitational/teleport/rfd/0058-desktop-file-transfer.md

 #### Discussion

-This option eliminates the `proxy_service` <--> `windows_desktop_service` problem and has the clearest UX.
-The user is essentially mounting a piece of their local filesystem as a shared drive on the remote Windows machine.
+Similar to Clipboard-Based Option 2, this option eliminates the `proxy_service` <--> `windows_desktop_service` problem entirely.
+Unlike that option, the UX of this options is very straightforward.From the user's perspective, it appears that they are mounting a piece of their local filesystem as a shared drive on the remote Windows machine.

 The primary disadvantage of this option is that it would make TDP substantially more complex.
-TDP would need to add messages that are functionally equivalent to all the messages needed for shared directory initialization and CRUD operations, which would include most if not all of the messages listed under [3.3.5.2 Drive Redirection Messages](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-rdpefs/77b4e4ae-c25a-4aad-bd93-8c9b1f35291b).
-Our RDP client would receive these RDP messages and pass their parameters into our TDP server, which would then send them to the browser client.
+TDP would need to add messages that are functionally equivalent to the RDP messages needed for shared directory initialization and CRUD operations, which would include most if not all of the messages listed under [3.3.5.2 Drive Redirection Messages](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-rdpefs/77b4e4ae-c25a-4aad-bd93-8c9b1f35291b).
+Our RDP client would receive these RDP messages and pass them into functions that convert them to their TDP equivalents, which would then send them to the browser client.

-This option would currently only work in Chrome and Edge.
+This option would only work in Chromium based browsers that implement the File system Access API.

-## Discussion
+## Conclusion

-In my opinion the clear winner here is the last option presented, Shared-Directory-Based Option 2.
-The most important variable from a product standpoint is the UX, and Shared-Directory-Based Option 2 eliminates all the browser clunkiness and clipboard asymmetry of the other options.
-If the user wants to share a directory they will simply click a button in the UI, select the directory to share from an OS managed window, and that directory would show up on their remote desktop and work precisely as one would expect a shared drive to work.
+In my opinion the winning solution here is the last option presented, Shared-Directory-Based Option 2.
+It optimizes the most important variable of any feature, the UX, and also has significant technical design and practical implementation advantages compared to the other options.
+S

+hared-Directory-Based Option 2 eliminates all the browser clunkiness and clipboard asymmetry of the other options.
+The user will select a client-side directory to share a directory, it will appear as a network drive on the Windows server, and things will work as anyone who has experience working with a file system would expect them to.

 On top of having the best UX, this option is also arguably the easiest to implement technically.
-Barring some solution that I haven't seen, its simply much easier for us to pipe all data through the websocket over TDP than to mess around with punching new HTTP endpoints on the `proxy_service` that need to talk to the `windows_desktop_service`, and potentially persist data between sessions, etc. (the `proxy_service` <--> `windows_desktop_service` problem).
-TDP's increased complexity in this case is just necessary complexity.
-In order for TDP to be a fully featured and integrated protocol, it will need such functionality.
-From that angle, the added complexity is not a problem.
-Because we are already requesting that users use Chromium based browsers for clipboard sharing, it seems obviously acceptable to limit them to the same for file sharing.
+It routes around the `proxy_service` <--> `windows_desktop_service` problem by simply piping all file data through the websocket over TDP.
+TDP's integrity as a general remote desktop control protocol remains intact.
+Assuming we wish TDP to support drive redirection, the substantial additional complexity this approach adds is all necessary complexity.

-Because we are already requesting that users use Chromium based browsers for clipboard sharing, it seems obviously acceptable to limit them to the same for file sharing.
+Because we are already requesting that users use Chromium based browsers for clipboard sharing, it's not much of a leap to limit them to the same for file sharing.
+There is some [_heated_](https://github.com/mozilla/standards-positions/issues/154) debate over in Mozilla's web standards repo about whether or not the File System Access API should exist at all; given that users are already trusting Teleport with important security infrastructure, I think that the concerns raised in that thread are irrelevant to us.